Starting a blog has never been easy as it is now.

 Make it visually appealing – You will have a few moments (say 2 to 10 seconds) to catch the readers’ attention and make them stick to you.
 So make your content eye-appealing by organizing text into short sections with headings, quotes, bullet points, call-to-actions, etc.

 Proofread – Be sure to check for grammar mistakes.
 Tools like Grammarly can help you assess the grammar and readability of your content.
-Do it multiple times so that your final piece comes out with zero flaws.
+Do it multiple times so that your final piece has zero flaws.

 3. Create content silos